TheBeachLab/myComputing/README.md

 `xrandr`

-### Set dimensions of your display
+### Set physical dimensions of your display

-`xrandr --fbmm 310x175`
+Useful for showing real dimensions at 100% `xrandr --fbmm 310x175`

 ### Fix overscan problems in HDMI

-`xrandr --output HDMI1 --set underscan on --set "underscan vborder" 25 --set "underscan hborder" 40`
+This should work `xrandr --output HDMI1 --set underscan on --set "underscan vborder" 25 --set "underscan hborder" 40` but it is not working in my case

 ## Network